American Air CEO says not focused on merger for now

-BEIJING American Airlines still plans to exit bankruptcy at the end of this year but is not concentrating on a merger currently despite pressure from unions to forge a combination with US Airways, American's chief executive said on Monday.
+BEIJING American Airlines still plans to exit bankruptcy at the end of this year but is not concentrating on a merger currently despite pressure from unions to forge a combination with US Airways LCC.N, American's chief executive said on Monday.

 "We are not focused on a merger.
 Right now we are focused on a successful restructuring," CEO Tom Horton said on the sidelines of an industry meeting.